nytimes/NYTPhotoViewer/README.md

 ## Swift

 NYTPhotoViewer is written in Objective-C but is intended to be fully interoperable with Swift.
-If you see any interoperability issues in usage, please open an issue or pull request and we will work to resolve them quickly.
+If you experience any interoperability difficulties, please open an issue or pull request and we will work to resolve it quickly.

 ## TODO